AckerlyXu/heima/articles/virtual-machines/windows/portal-create-fqdn.md

 ms.custom: H1Hack27Feb2017

 ---
-# Create a Fully Qualified Domain Name in the Azure Portal for a Windows VM
+# Create a Fully Qualified Domain Name in the Azure portal for a Windows VM

-When you create a virtual machine (VM) in the [Azure Portal](https://portal.azure.cn) using the Resource Manager deployment model, a public IP resource for the virtual machine is automatically created.
+When you create a virtual machine (VM) in the [Azure portal](https://portal.azure.cn) using the Resource Manager deployment model, a public IP resource for the virtual machine is automatically created.
 You use this IP address to remotely access the VM.
 Although the portal does not create a [fully qualified domain name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name), or FQDN, by default, you can create one once the VM is created.
 This article demonstrates the steps to create a DNS name or FQDN.

 [!INCLUDE [virtual-machines-common-portal-create-fqdn](../../../includes/virtual-machines-common-portal-create-fqdn.md)]